Top BIM Software Tools in 2023

 Shortcomings:

-- May struggle with larger project files performance-wise
+- May struggle to perform with larger project files

-- The price scaling as a whole is not easy to keep up with
+- Price scaling as a whole is not easy to keep up with

 - High desktop hardware requirements